-Child Focus staff understand parenting styles may vary from family to family.
-One of our goals is to help parents find effective means of discipline for their child using positive discipline methods.
+In the home, our staff must respect the parents' method of disciplining their children.
+However, one of our purposes is to help parents find more effective means of discipline.
 Child Focus/Early Childhood Division does not condone parents physically disciplining (spanking, etc.) or verbally abusing (calling names, etc.) children.
+This destroys the positive atmosphere that we attempt to encourage.